meieda/architecture-center/docs/microservices/index.md

 - **Complexity**.
 A microservices application has more moving parts.
 Each service is simple, but the services have to work together as a whole.
 A single user operation may involve multiple services.
 In the chapter [Ingestion and workflow](./ingestion-workflow.md), we examine some of the issues around ingesting requests at high throughput, coordinating a workflow, and handling failures.

 - **Network congestion and latency**.
 The use of many small, granular services can result in more interservice communication and longer end-to-end latency.
 The chapter [Interservice communication](./interservice-communication.md) describes considerations for messaging between services.
 Both synchronous and asynchronous communication have a place in microservices architectures.
-For synchronous communication, good [API design](./api-design.md) is important so that services interoperate cleanly.
+For synchronous communication, good [API design](./api-design.md) is important so that services remain loosely coupled, and can be independently deployed and updated.

 - **Communication between clients and the application.**  When you decompose an application into many small services, how should clients communicate with those services?
 Should a client call each individual service directly, or route requests through an [API Gateway](./gateway.md).